Numi2/unchained/README.md

 ```

 The wallet will:
-- Use a legacy V1 transfer once for any coin that has never moved (to establish an owner one‑time key)
-- Use V2 spends thereafter (Merkle‑anchored, blinded nullifier)
+- Use V2 spends (Merkle‑anchored, blinded nullifier) for all transfers

 ## V2 spend (PQ and practical)